gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 **Teleport Identity Extension:**

 This extension requests a partial Teleport Identity from the agent matching the provided public key and Teleport identifiers.
-Clients should provide the public key part of a Teleport agent key, since a matching TLS certificate should be available in the local agent's key store.
-The Teleport cluster, proxy, and user can also be found in the Teleport agent key.
+Clients should provide the public key part of a Teleport agent key, since a `tsh` profile should be available in the local file key store.
+The Teleport cluster, proxy, and user can also be found in the Teleport agent key comment.

-For session requests that require per-session MFA, clients can provide the `require_mfa` flag to issue a single time use mfa-verified certificate.

         byte            SSH_AGENTC_EXTENSION
         string          identity@goteleport.com